 Management uses estimates and assumptions in preparing financial statements.
 Those estimates and assumptions affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities, and reported revenues and expenses.
-Significant estimates used in preparing these financial statements include a) valuation of common stock, warrants, and stock options, b) estimated useful lives of equipment and intangible assets, c) the estimated costs to remediate or clean-up the refinery site, and the inflation rate, credit-adjusted risk-free rate and timing of payments to calculate the asset retirement obligations, d) the estimated costs to remediate or clean-up identified environmental liabilities, e) the estimated future cash flows and the various metrics required to establish a reasonable estimate of the value of the Class B Units, and f) the allocation of the acquisition price of the Bakersfield Biorefinery to the various assets acquired, g) the allocation of the acquisition price of Agribody, Inc. to the various assets acquired.
-It is at least reasonably possible that the significant estimates used will change within the next year.
+Significant estimates used in preparing these financial statements include a) valuation of common stock, warrants, and stock options, b) estimated useful lives of equipment and intangible assets, c) the estimated costs to remediate or clean-up the refinery site, and the inflation rate, credit-adjusted risk-free rate and timing of payments to calculate the asset retirement obligations, d) the estimated costs to remediate or clean-up identified environmental liabilities, e) the estimated future cash flows and the various metrics required to establish a reasonable estimate of the value of the Class B Units issued to the Company's lenders under the credit agreement, and f) the allocation of the acquisition price of ATI. to the various assets acquired.
+It is reasonably possible that the significant estimates used will change within the next year.